|◄ AUGUST ►|

 ▲Tuesday, August 15

-Aug 15: Today was supposed to be the big day, according to North Korean Premier Kim Il Sung, who had set August 15 as the day for final victory and the reunification of Korea.
+Aug 15: Korean War: South Koreans evacuated from Changsa-dong, KPA overruns Waegwan positions, Marines prepare for Naktong Bulge counterattack.
+Today was supposed to be the big day, according to North Korean Premier Kim Il Sung, who had set August 15 as the day for final victory and the reunification of Korea.
 That reunification hasn’t come yet, but he uses the fifth anniversary of Japan’s withdrawal from Korea to broadcast from Pyongyang an order calling on his army “to destroy the South Korean and United States [troops] to the last man” by the end of August.
 “The longer this is delayed, the stronger will become the United States and South Korean defenses.”
 In the eastern flank at Changsa-dong (Jangsa-ri), where the South’s Republic of Korea (ROK) 3rd Division is surrounded, the U.N. orders its evacuation by sea beginning with about 400 of the critically wounded.
 At the Taegu (Daegu) front at dawn, an American company on Hill 303 north of Waegwan spots KPA troops and two tanks moving south along the river road and another column moving to their rear.
 By 8:30, the hill is completely surrounded.
 A relief column tries to rescue the surrounded company but are driven back.
 The hill is overrun, and somewhere between forty and forty-five Americans are taken prisoner.
 North Korean forces on the high peaks of Yuhak-san are also applying heavy, non-stop pressure on ROK forces at Tabu-dong (Dabu-ri).
 In the southwestern flank, U.S. Marines have arrived at the Naktong (Nakdong) bulge area from their previous engagements on the Mason front.
 Their orders are to prepare to attack by August 17.

 Aug 15: Thirteen men from Baltimore begin training at Fort Dix, New Jersey.
 They are believed to be the first group of draftees to be inducted into the Army since the draft’s revival last month.

-Aug 15: Princess Elizabeth of England gives birth to her second child , a girl, at Clarence House in London.
+Aug 15: Princes Anne is born.
+Princess Elizabeth of England gives birth to her second child , a girl, at Clarence House in London.
 Princess Anne Elizabeth Alice Louise weighs six pounds even (2.7 kg), and is third in line to the throne, behind her mother and her older brother, Prince Charles, who was born twenty-one months ago.

 ▲Wednesday, August 16

-Aug 16: Morton Sobell, a research scientist and engineer, is abducted by secret police in Mexico City where he fled with his wife and children.
+Aug 16: Morton Sobel, wanted for espionage, is abducted by Mexican police.
+The research scientist and engineer, is abducted by secret police in Mexico City where he fled with his wife and children.
 The Sobells flew to Mexico City on June 22, just six days after David Greenglass was arrested and charged with passing atomic secrets to the Soviet Union.
-Morton is a close, personal friend of Julius Rosenberg.
+Sobel is a close, personal friend of Julius Rosenberg.
 Two days later, he will be driven to a border crossing in Laredo and turned over to the FBI without undergoing extradition proceedings in Mexico.

 ▲Thursday, August 17

-Aug 17: At the Naktong Bulge south of Taegu, American forces have been locked in a fighting stalemate with the KPA 4th Division entrenched on two adjoining peaks, Cloverleaf Hill and Obang-ni Ridge.
+Aug 17: Korean War: American forces launch counterattack at Naktong Bulge.
+At the Naktong Bulge south of Taegu, American forces have been locked in a fighting stalemate with the KPA 4th Division entrenched on two adjoining peaks, Cloverleaf Hill and Obang-ni Ridge.
 After a hard day of intense fighting, Americans succeed in capturing the Cloverleaf, the northern peaks of Obong-ni, and Ohang Hill, which overlooks an old ferry crossing that the KPA used to cross the Naktong on Aug 5.
 Further south on the Masan front, fierce fighting takes place just west of Koman-ni (Geoman-ri), but at the end of the day, little ground is exchanged.
 Despite intense daily battles in the region, this costly stalemate will grind on through the end of the month.

 ▲Friday, August 18